-Even in this age of malls, televisions and tablets, your little one can learn a lot through games and activities for preschoolers.
-Research studies over the years have proved beyond doubt that playing simple games not only promote good health but also teach several life skills.
+Even in this age of malls, televisions and tablets, your little one can learn a lot through games and activities.
+Research studies over the years have proved beyond doubt that playing simple games not only promotes good health but also helps children learn several life skills.

 "Nowadays it is rare to see children playing simple games that we used to play when we were young, such as hide-and-seek, hop-scotch and so on.
 I encourage my child to go out and play games with his friends and also in school during recess because I know it is good for him both physically and mentally," says Akshata S, mother of a five-year-old.

 But what if there is no scope for your child to go out and play?
 That's no longer an issue with these evergreen games and activities for preschoolers.

 Here are some evergreen games that your little one will love to play

 1. Four Corners: Remember playing this game when you were a child?
 Apart from being a lot of fun, this indoor game introduces your preschooler to teamwork and quick thinking.
 All you need is a room with four corners.
 Four players stand in each corner and one person in the middle.
 Players standing opposite each other try to switch places without the knowledge of the one in the center, who is supposed to prevent it.
 If the player in the middle spots the switch and occupies one of the corners, the child who loses the corner gets out.
 She must now stand in the center.

 2. Obstacle course: Create obstacles with items like cushions and baby chairs in varied positions to make an obstacle course.
 To make it more exciting, open up both sides of a cardboard box to make it resemble a tunnel as part of the course.
 This will make your preschooler quite excited and expand his thinking and problem-solving skills.